 Making a Backpacking Meal Spreadsheet

-- You figure out how many calories you will need per day.
+- Calculate how many calories you will need per day.

 - You make a list of everything you will eat each day